Danik888844/beauty-saloon/README.md

 ### `node server.js`

 It runs a localhost server on 5000 port.
-It is firstly, what you need before starting front-end.
+This is the first thing what you need before starting front-end.